Biblical Theology

 Listen to this article

 This verse is part of the account of Abraham’s servant’s journey to find a wife for Isaac.
-In this chapter, Abraham had instructed his servant to go to his homeland and find a wife from among his relatives for his son Isaac, rather than taking a wife from the Canaanites among whom they lived.
+Abraham had instructed his servant to travel to his ancestral region and find a wife for his son Isaac from among his own kin, rather than from the Canaanites among whom they lived.

-In verse 46, we see Rebekah’s response to the servant’s request.
-Rebekah not only gave the servant a drink but also offered to water his camels.
-This was a significant act of hospitality and kindness, as camels can drink a large amount of water.
-The verse highlights Rebekah’s generous nature and willingness to go above and beyond to serve others.
+Rebekah, the daughter of Bethuel—who was the son of Nahor, Abraham’s brother—appeared at the well as the servant was praying and fulfilled this sign.
+She not only gave the servant a drink but also offered to water his camels.
+This was a significant act of hospitality and kindness, as camels require a large amount of water.
+The passage highlights Rebekah’s generous nature and willingness to go above and beyond to serve others.

-Overall, Genesis 24:46 showcases the virtue of hospitality, God’s faithfulness in guiding our paths, and the significance of going beyond what is expected to serve others.
+Overall, Genesis 24:45‑46 showcases the virtue of hospitality, God’s faithfulness in guiding our paths, and the significance of exceeding expectations to serve others.

 Share this: